bbauska/JS-svg/README.md

 © David Matthew 2024 205

-D. Matthew, *Generative Art with JavaScript and SVG*, Design Thinking,
+D. Matthew, <i>Generative Art with JavaScript and SVG</i>, Design Thinking,
 <https://doi.org/10.1007/979-8-8688-0086-3_8>

 Let's look at a basic example in raw markup form, using just a single